Netruk44/Netruk44.github.io/content/project/2022-borg-explorer/index.md

 I did some searching, but couldn't find anything that fit the bill.
 The recent trend when I started this project was to have [ChatGPT](https://chat.openai.com/chat) design and implement entire websites and applications for you.
 So I thought I would give that a shot on my own, and ask it for guidance how to make a cross-platform GUI application.

-GPTChat recommended some GUI frameworks like QT and wxWidgets, as well as Electron.
-Electron seemed like the easiest fit for GPTChat to help me with, so I decided to embark on making a GUI app in Electron with the assistance of GPTChat.
+ChatGPT recommended some GUI frameworks like QT and wxWidgets, as well as Electron.
+Electron seemed like the easiest fit for ChatGPT to help me with, so I decided to embark on making a GUI app in Electron with the assistance of ChatGPT.

 Eventually, I got tired of trying to form my code queries in the form of a chat message, so I decided to use [Copilot](https://github.com/features/copilot) instead.